 We also learned about why the roof is the way it is on the iconic architectural attraction in Tromso, the public library.
 Can you guess why?
 Sign up for the Historical Walking Tour in Tromso and be sure to keep your ears open to learn the correct reason.

-5. Fjellheisen Cable Car
+Aerial View of Tromso: Fjellheisen Cable Car

-Where is the best view of Tromso and how do you get there?
-The answer: atop a mountain for a bird’s eye view of the city, reached by Fjellheisen cable car.
-Be mindful of Tromso's sunset time when you visit because this could be a determining factor for when you head out for this little excursion.
+Be mindful of Tromso's sunset time when you visit.
+This could be a determining factor for when you head out for this little excursion.
 It was a factor for us because we specifically wanted to see the view just before sunset then into dusk.

-The cable car runs year round, including winter and summer.
+The cable car runs year-round, including winter and summer.
 (Summer hours are a little shorter than winter so be sure to check for current operating hours.)

 We could have reached Peppe's Pizza (the only one in town) that was just 10 minutes from our hotel by foot and taken a bus from there.
 Oh well?
 We didn't know!
 (We even asked our hotel concierge about it, and they said to walk.
 Rubbish!)

 The bridge route was long and incredibly windy – even icy in parts.
 But we made it!
 (The severity of the walk depends on the weather.
 There's sure to be colder temperatures during winter, snow, a bit of ice and potentially wind on the bridge.
 Summer is probably very different!)

-The cable car's ticket office is accessible by foot, car or a short five minute walk around the corner from the closest bus station.
+The cable car's ticket office is accessible by foot, car, or a short five-minute walk around the corner from the closest bus station.
 They have a small parking lot if you drive.
 If you walk, it's about ten to fifteen minutes past the famous Arctic Church once you reach that iconic point on your journey.

 It is possible to hike up the mountain but we think you'd have to be a serious adventure hiker to do so while there's snow on the mountain as it's incredibly steep.
 If there isn't snow on the mountain there are 1,300 stone stairs, called the Sherpa Steps because they were built by Nepalese sherpas, that reach the mountain's height.

 - Polar Fishing Adventure with Polar Adventures